-Boock and Malane have since completed two more telemovie projects, which were both nominated for Best Television Feature in the NZ Film Awards, after first screening in 2014.
+Boock and Malane have since completed further telemovie projects, and all have been nominated for Best Television Feature in the NZ Film Awards.
 Field Punishment No. 1 dramatises the experiences of 14 conscientious objectors during World War I. Pirates of the Airwaves mixes drama and documentary material to look back at the birth of pirate station Radio Hauraki in the mid 60s.
 Both projects were nominated for best one-off drama in 2014's Writers Guild Scriptwriter Awards.

 Lippy Pictures website.
 Accessed 17 April 2017